risc-application-26/RISC-App/README.md

 **Why we engineered a system that pays us to be fragile.**

-A data-driven demonstration of how fintech tools can solve climate disaster resilience — built as an application for RISC.
+A data-driven demonstration of how different tools and mechanisms can help solve climate disaster resilience — built as an application for RISC.

 ## 🚀 Live Demo